An introduction to monitored quantum systems and quantum trajectories: spectrum, typicality, and phases: Typical behaviors of nonlinear quantities and the Lyapunov spectrum in quantum trajectories

 \subsubsection{Coincidence between the time average and ensemble average}

-We give an outline of the proof of Eq. (\ref{eq:average_nonlinear-quantity_any-measure}), assuming the unique steady state in the CPTP dynamics and the purification in typical trajectories.
-To this end, we first apply Birkhoff's ergodic theorem \cite{walters2000introduction} to $\overline{f(\Psi_{1,\bm{b};n})}$.
+We give an outline of the proof of Eq.~\eqref{eq:average_nonlinear-quantity_any-measure}, assuming the uniqueness of the steady state of the CPTP dynamics and purification in typical trajectories.
+To this end, we first apply Birkhoff's ergodic theorem~\cite{walters2000introduction} to $\overline{f(\Psi_{1,\bm{b};n})}$.
 Second, we consider the dynamics of nonlinear functions and introduce the notion of harmonic functions.
-Combining these, we can see that Eq. (\ref{eq:average_nonlinear-quantity_any-measure}) is satisfied almost surely.
+Combining these, we can see that Eq.~\eqref{eq:average_nonlinear-quantity_any-measure} is satisfied almost surely.

-We notice from Eq. (\ref{eq:evolution-operator_rank-1}) that
+We notice from Eq.~\eqref{eq:evolution-operator_rank-1} that

 is satisfied when the trajectory $\bm{b}$ purifies, which is assumed to be typically satisfied.
 Here, the left-hand side is well defined only when the initial state is a pure state.
-On the other hand, the initial state can also be a mixed state when we compute the right-hand side of Eq. (\ref{eq:time-average_nonlinear-quantity_ground-state}) since $\ket{\Psi_{1,\bm{b};n}}$ is independent of $\hat{\rho}_{\bm{b};n}$.
+On the other hand, the initial state can also be a mixed state when we compute the right-hand side of Eq.~\eqref{eq:time-average_nonlinear-quantity_ground-state} since $\ket{\Psi_{1,\bm{b};n}}$ is independent of $\hat{\rho}_0$.
 To evaluate $\overline{f(\Psi_{1,\bm{b};n})}$, we again consider typical trajectories when the initial state is the unique steady state $\hat{\rho}_\mathrm{ss}$ in the averaged CPTP dynamics.
-In this case, the invariant measure of sequences $\bm{b}$ becomes ergodic, as shown in Sec. \ref{sec:invariant-measure_ergodicity_outcomes}.
+In this case, the invariant measure for sequences $\bm{b}$ becomes ergodic, as shown in Sec.~\ref{sec:invariant-measure_ergodicity_outcomes}.
 On the basis of the invariant and ergodic measure of $\bm{b}$, Birkhoff's ergodic theorem ensures

 almost surely, where $C_f$ is a constant independent of $\bm{b}$.
-Details of Birkoff's ergodic theorem are given in Appendix \ref{app:Birkhoff-theorem}.
-Taking the average of Eq. (\ref{eq:average_nonlinear-quantity_invariant-measure}) over all possible $\bm{b}$, the constant $C_f$ becomes
+Details of Birkhoff's ergodic theorem are given in Appendix~\ref{app:Birkhoff-theorem}.
+Taking the average of Eq.~\eqref{eq:average_nonlinear-quantity_invariant-measure} over all possible $\bm{b}$, the constant $C_f$ becomes